You can use a Bluetooth headset with your Cisco device. Either pair it directly with the device or use a USB dongle.

 It’s possible to connect your Bluetooth headset using a dongle.
 This gives you better audio quality.
 On the down side, there’s no synchronization of headset volume and the volume on your Desk device when using a dongle.

-To see which Bluetooth dongles we’ve tested and recommend, see USB Headsets and Handsets Supported for DX80.
+To see which Bluetooth dongles we’ve tested and recommend, see Headsets and handsets supported for Board, Desk, and Room devices .

 Pairing Your Bluetooth Headset

 Open the Device settings menu on your device and scroll to Bluetooth .